AMonoyios/CO3808-Thesis/README.md

 ### 21w12a:
 Equipment Inventory automatically closes/opens depending on Inventory state <br/>
 Applying traits to player in realtime depending on equipment                <br/>

+### 21w12b:
+Implemented paths that Ai/NPC can navigate to <br/>
+Added probability to the direction of the Ai  <br/>
+Created tool for easy creation of Paths       <br/>